vipulnaik/diet-exercise-health/profile-information/health-profile.md

 sensitivity.

-If I do get new information, I may look into also adding post-prandial glucse + insulin measurements.
+If I do get new information, I may look into also adding post-prandial glucose + insulin measurements.
 This will involve getting a post-prandial blood test.

 ### Glycemic control